mit-enclaves/argos-monitor/docs/hotos/design_v2.md

 A valid solution that supports confidential computing must therefore satisfy both the manager and the client's requirements.
 The implementation of the solution must execute within supervisor mode.

-Before moving on to the next section that presents our design, we need to clarify one part of our argument.
+Before moving on to the next section, we need to clarify one part of our argument.
 One might think that we led the reader through a contradiction.
 We can summarize our discussion with two predicates: